William Bell (artist): Second Period in Newcastle

 During 1781 or early 1782, Bell moved to Newcastle.
-This followed his father's death in 1780, and his decision to set up his own business as a portrait painter may well have been made possible by receiving an inheritance.
+This followed his father's death in 1780, and his decision to set up his business as a portrait painter may well have been made possible by receiving an inheritance.

 Also establishing himself in Newcastle at this time was Thomas Bewick, the engraver, who formed a friendship with Bell.
 Bewick would later write in his memoirs that he was “long acquainted with Wm Bell, Portrait painter &c he was, as a painter, accounted eminent in that profession.”
 To know Bewick was to belong to a wide social circle, which also included Joseph Bell (not known to be a relative of William), who had established a business in Newcastle as a painter and decorator in 1768, and then in 1778 moved to bigger premises in a yard next to the Nun Gate on Newgate Street, where his business thrived.
 When William Bell arrived in Newcastle, he chose to work at the same address, and probably used Joseph as his supplier of paints.

 William Bell's premises were in an attractive part of town, which housed a host of skilled tradesmen, vendors and professionals.
 He conducted business from his studio in Newgate Street until at least 1793, and probably for the rest of his life.
-During that time, he developed his own style of rather less formal portraits.
+During that time, he developed his style of rather less formal portraits.
 However, painting portraits never proved hugely lucrative, and he supplemented his income in several ways.

 Firstly, he taught drawing.
 This was done at a separate Newcastle address, the Back Row, although that fact was not advertised in the local trade directory, where he was listed as a portrait painter and teacher of drawing at the same address.